WYXB: AC WYXB

 Emmis changed the call letters of 105.7 FM to WYXB, rebranding it as "B 105.7".
 The station switched to adult contemporary, playing the softer hits of the 1980s, 90s and current AC music.

 On June 13, 2022, Emmis announced it would sell its entire cluster of radio stations in Indianapolis to Urban One.
 The sale, at a price of $25 million, was consummated on August 31, 2022.

 Programming

 WYXB broadcasts a gold-based adult contemporary music format.
 WYXB's playlist spans from the 1980s to the present.
 Its original positioning statement of "Soft Rock for a Busy World" was later shortened to just "Soft Rock."
 It has since changed its slogan to "The BEST variety of the 80s, 90s, & TODAY".

-WYXB switches its format to Christmas music during the holiday season between mid-November and Christmas Day.
-B105.7 changes the station's moniker to "Indy's Christmas Station" during this time.

 WYXB DJs Bernie Eagan and Eric Garnes are Indy radio veterans.
 Studios for Urban One stations in Indianapolis, WLHK, WIBC, WFNI, WTLC, WTLC-FM and WYXB are on the southwest quadrant of Monument Circle.